PROSOCIAL VIRTUAL SEMINAR

 The presentations take place on the second Tuesday of each month from 2:30-3:30 p.m.
 CET (Berlin time) via Microsoft Teams.

-Each seminar presentation is scheduled to last 60 minutes, consisting of a brief introduction, a 40-minute presentation and 15 minutes for Q&A.
+Each seminar presentation is scheduled to last 60 minutes, consisting of a brief introduction, a 40-minute presentation and 15 minutes for Q&A. You must register for each presentation individually by clicking on the presentation date below and following the instructions provided there.

 Background